wegewerk-tom/newsletter2go/README.txt

+This module makes it easier to send emails with Newsletter2Go.

+__DEPENDANCIES__

+* Mail System (mailsystem)
+* Libraries API (libraries)

-Note: This module always assumes body is formatted HTML, and sends the
+Note: For now this module always assumes body is formatted HTML, and sends the
-     'html' parameter (instead of 'text' parameter) to Newsletter2Go.
+     'html' parameter (instead of 'text' parameter).
 This way Newsletter2Go can handle transforming the HTML into plaintext.

+__INSTALLATION__

+Download the Newsletter2Go PHP class into sites/all/libraries/newsletter2go.

 Set the Newsletter2Go API key in settings.php or with variable_set().